Suraj520/CognitiveAnnotationTool/README.md

 Image goes here[][]

 > 4.Once bounding box(s) is/are drawn, press p to start automatic annotation of images over realtime webcam feed.
+Once annotation is finished click <strong>Exit </strong> button on the GUI.
 >> RGB Images and their corresponding bounding box annotations are appended iteratively in the annotation.xml file which are saved in the directory created by user in Step 1.

 > 5. Now, The user can use annotation.xml file saved in Directory created in Step1, to either generate Pascal VOC annotations (i.e an xml file containing annotation corresponding to each image) using the <a href=""> jupyter notebook file </a> or csv files(train,test,val) for training RetinaNet architecture using this <a href=""> jupyter notebook file </a>.